Martin Murphy Sr.: California

 In 1846, he purchased the 9000 acre Rancho Ojo del Agua de la Coche in present-day Santa Clara County, California, where he remained for the rest of his life.
 The land encompassed present-day Los Altos, Sunnyvale, and south as far as Morgan Hill.
 Murphy founded the small town of San Martin, California in Santa Clara County, where he had built a Catholic church and lived.

 Murphy Sr. died on March 17, 1865, at his daughter Margaret's house in San Jose, California.
 His remains were moved on March 18th, and he was followed by 101 horse carriages in a procession.
 He is buried at Santa Clara Mission Cemetery.
 After his death, his vast land was portioned, and inherited by his children.

 A historical marker dedicated to the Murphy family is located in San Martin, California, and was erected by the Santa Clara County Parks Department.

-Murphy family

-Martin Murphy Sr. had nine children with his wife Mary Foley.
 Five of the Murphy family members served in the California legislature: Patrick W. Murphy, Bernard D. Murphy, John C. Murphy, J. E. Murphy, and R. W. Murphy.
 The family were the subject of Marjorie Pierce's book, The Martin Murphy Family Saga (2000); and the PBS documentary film, The Forgotten Journey (2021), produced by John Krizek.